josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/🐳_see_our_new_deterrence_capability.md

 ## 🏮 Footer

-*🐳 See Our New Deterrence Capability* is a satirical node of the **Polaris Protocol**.
+*🐳 See: Our New Deterrence Capability!* is a satirical node of the **Polaris Protocol**.
 It uses an intentionally ridiculous export mechanism to invert the language of strategic burden-sharing and expose the movement of institutional habits, people and policy assumptions beneath polished bilateral narratives.

 > 📡 Cross-references:
 >
 > - [🇺🇸 Dear America](./🇺🇸_dear_america.md) — *the wider bilateral register for examining UK–US feedback and dependency*
-> - [🎩 Putting On Less Ritz](./README.md) — *parent cluster for stripping ceremonial narratives back to their operating machinery*
+> - [🐳 See: Our New Deterrence Capability!](./🐳_see_our_new_deterrence_capability.md) — *Behold!
+The Tony Blair Zoltar Machine!*
+> - [🦊 Cousin, We Have Ideas...](./🦊_cousin_we_have_ideas.md) — *we always have thoughts*
 >
 > 🏮 Return To:
 >